curl/curl/docs/libcurl/opts/CURLOPT_CAPATH.md

 The application does not have to keep the string around after setting this option.

+Using this option multiple times makes the last set string override the previous ones.
+Set it to NULL to disable its use again.

 The default value for this can be figured out with CURLINFO_CAPATH(3).

 # DEFAULT